jeffro256/carrot/src/carrot_raw.md

 #### Computational Address-Address Unlinkability

-A third party who cannot solve the Discrete Log Problem cannot determine if two non-integrated Cryptonote addresses share the same <code>k<sub>v</sub></code> with any better probability than random guessing.
+A third party cannot determine if two non-integrated Cryptonote addresses share the same <code>k<sub>v</sub></code> with any better probability than random guessing.

 #### Computational Address-Enote Unlinkability

-A third party who cannot solve the Discrete Log Problem cannot determine if a Cryptonote addresses is the destination of an enote with any better probability than random guessing, even if they know the destination address.
+A third party cannot determine if a Cryptonote addresses is the destination of an enote with any better probability than random guessing, even if they know the destination address.

 #### Computational Enote-Enote Unlinkability

-A third party who cannot solve the Discrete Log Problem cannot determine if two enotes have the same destination address with any better probability than random guessing, even if they know the destination address.
+A third party cannot determine if two enotes have the same destination address with any better probability than random guessing, even if they know the destination address.

 #### Computational Enote-Key Image Unlinkability

-A third party who cannot solve the Discrete Log Problem cannot determine if any key image is *the* key image for any enote with any better probability than random guessing, even if they know the destination address.
+A third party cannot determine if any key image is *the* key image for any enote with any better probability than random guessing, even if they know the destination address.

 ### Forward Secrecy